-(E) Physical conditions related to the natural features of the waterbody, such as the lack of a proper substrate, cover, flow, depth, pools, riffles, and unrelated to water quality preclude attainment of aquatic life protection uses; or
+(E) Physical conditions related to the natural features of the waterbody, such as the lack of a proper substrate, cover, flow, depth, pools, riffles, and the like, unrelated to water quality preclude attaining aquatic life protection uses;

-(F) Controls more stringent than those required by sections 301(b) and 306 of the federal Clean Water Act would result in substantial and widespread economic and social impact.
+(F) Controls more stringent than those required by sections 301(b) and 306 of the federal Clean Water Act would result in substantial and widespread economic and social impact; or

+(G) Actions necessary to facilitate lake, wetland, or stream restoration through dam removal or other significant reconfiguration activities preclude attainment of the designated use and criterion while the actions are being implemented;

+(b) The effluent limit sufficient to meet the underlying designated use and criterion cannot be attained by implementing technology-based effluent limits required under sections 301(b) and 306 of the federal Clean Water Act.

+(c) The requirements that apply throughout the term of the water quality standards variance will not result in lowering the currently attained ambient water quality, unless the variance is needed for restoration activities as specified in paragraph(2)(b)(G) of this rule.

-(3) Variance Duration.
+(3) Variance Duration and Re-evaluation.

-(a) The duration of a variance must not exceed the term of the NPDES permit.
-If the permit is administratively extended, the permit effluent limits and any other requirements based on the variance and associated pollutant reduction plan will continue to be in effect during the period of the administrative extension.
-The department will give priority to NPDES permit renewals for permits containing variances and where a renewal application has been submitted to the director at least one hundred eighty days prior to the NPDES permit expiration date.
+(a) The duration of a variance must only be as long as necessary to achieve the highest attainable condition as described in section (5) of this rule.

+(b) The DEQ order or EQC rule will specify the duration of the variance.

-(b) When the duration of the variance is less than the term of a NPDES permit, the permittee must be in compliance with the specified effluent limitation sufficient to meet the underlying water quality standard upon the expiration of the variance.(c) A variance is effective only after EPA approval.
-The effective date and duration of the variance will be specified in a NPDES permit or order of the commission or department.
+(c) If the duration of the variance is less than the term of the NPDES permit, the permittee must comply with the specified effluent limitation sufficient to meet the underlying water quality standard when the variance expires.
+The permit will include the date the variance and corresponding interim effluent limit will expire.

+(d) If the term of the variance exceeds five years, DEQ will re-evaluate the highest attainable condition using all existing and readily available information at least every five years.
+DEQ will specify the re-evaluation frequency in the variance.
+Following public input, DEQ will submit its re-evaluation to EPA within 30 days of completion.
+If DEQ does not submit the re-evaluation to EPA within the specified timeline, the variance will no longer be the applicable water quality standard until DEQ completes the re-evaluation and submits it to EPA.

 (4) Variance Submittal Requirements.

-To request a variance, a permittee must submit the following information to the department:
+(a) To request an individual variance, a permittee must submit the following information to DEQ:

+(A) The specific pollutant, discharger, and receiving waterbody to which the variance will apply;

-(a) A demonstration that attaining the water quality standard for a specific pollutant is not feasible for the requested duration of the variance based on one or more of the conditions found in section (2)(b) of this rule;
+(B) A demonstration that attaining the designated use and criterion for the specific pollutant is not feasible for the requested duration of the variance based on one of the factors found in subsection (2)(b) of this rule;

-(b) A description of treatment or alternative options considered to meet limits based on the applicable underlying water quality standard, and a description of why these options are not technically, economically, or otherwise feasible;
+(C) A description of treatment or alternative options the permittee considered to meet permit limits based on the applicable underlying water quality criterion, and a description of why these options are not technologically, economically, or otherwise feasible;

-(c) Sufficient water quality data and analyses to characterize ambient and discharge water pollutant concentrations;
+(D) Sufficient water quality data and analyses to characterize ambient and discharge water pollutant concentrations and determine the Highest Attainable Condition, as required in section (5) of this rule;

-(d) Any cost-effective and reasonable best management practices for nonpoint sources under the control of the discharger that addresses the pollutant the variance is based upon;

-(e) A proposed pollutant reduction plan that includes any actionsto be taken by the permittee that would result in reasonable progress toward meeting the underlying water quality standard.
-Such actions may include proposed pollutant offsets or trading or other proposed pollutant reduction activities, and associated milestones for implementing these measures.
-Pollutant reduction plans will be tailored to address the specific circumstances of each facility and to the extent pollutant reduction can be achieved; and
+(E) If the highest attainable condition for the variance is consistent with paragraph (5)(a)(C) of this rule, a proposed pollutant minimization plan covering the term of the variance that includes actions the permittee(s) will take that will result in progress toward meeting the underlying water quality standard; and